ibm-cloud-docs/codeengine/deploy.md

    </tr>
 </table>

-## Accessing your service
+## Access the app
 {: #access-service}

-After your service deploys, you can access it through a URL.
+After your app deploys, you can access it through a URL.
 {: shortdesc}

 From the console, your application URL is available from the components page and on the application details page.